Denison University: Arts

-The arts are prominent at Denison University.
 Students can major or minor in theatre, music, visual art, studio art, art history, dance, or cinema.
-Denison also hosts a variety of annual festivals and series including The Vail Series, The Beck Series, The Tutti Festival, and The Bluegrass Festival.
+Denison also hosts a variety of annual festivals and series including The Vail Series, The Beck Series, The Tutti Festival, The Bluegrass Festival, and Doobie Palooza.

 The Vail Series began in 1979 as the result of a financial gift from Mary and Foster McGaw in honor of Jeanne Vail, class of 1946.
 Michael Morris, who previously worked as the executive director of the Midland Theatre, Newark, Ohio, was appointed to be the director of the program in 2014.
 According to an article by the Newark Advocate, The Vail Series is an "acclaimed visiting artist program" where artists are encouraged to both perform and interact with students.
 Tickets to the Vail Series are free to students.
 Former performers include Yo-Yo Ma, Itzhak Perlman, Renée Fleming, Wynton Marsalis, Jessye Norman, and Chris Thile and Edgar Meyer among others.
 In 2014, the university announced that ETHEL will become their first ensemble-in-residence.
 They performed their multimedia concert "Documerica" on campus during the spring of 2016 and received honorary degrees from the college at the commencement ceremony in 2017.

 The Beck Series is associated with the creative writing program at Denison, and it brings a variety of authors to campus to read their work and interact with students.
 Former visitors include Pulitzer Prize winner Eudora Welty, National Book Award winner Alice Walker, Playwright and Oscar-winning screenwriter Tom Stoppard, Orange is the New Black author, Piper Kerman, and W. S. Merwin among others.

 The Tutti Festival is a semi-annual festival that features original works of music, art, dance, poetry, fine arts, and theater by professors, students, and visiting artists.

 The college hosts an annual free Bluegrass Festival.
 This weekend-long celebration includes multiple concerts, instrument workshops, and jam sessions.

 The campus radio station, WDUB a.k.a.
 The Doobie, features 24-hour programming and broadcasts both online at www.doobieradio.com.
-The station was notably featured in American Eagle stores across the country through the summer of 2009.
+The station was featured in American Eagle stores across the country through the summer of 2009.
 The Doobie was also ranked by The Princeton Review as one of the best college radio stations in the nation.

 In 2016, Denison renovated and opened the Denison Art Space in Newark as part of the Thirty-One West development in Downtown Newark.

-Construction began in 2017 on the Michael D. Eisner Center for the Performing Arts, named for former CEO of The Walt Disney Company Michael Eisner, who graduated from Denison in 1964.
-When completed, the building will house the departments of music, dance, and theatre, as well as multi-disciplinary performance and rehearsal spaces.
+Construction began in 2017 on the Michael D. Eisner Center for the Performing Arts, named for former CEO of The Walt Disney Company, Michael Eisner, who graduated from Denison in 1964.
+The building houses the departments of music, dance, and theatre, as well as multi-disciplinary performance and rehearsal spaces.